SCarsenty/Ontology-based-terminology-of-the-BOP/README.md

 Contains the  browsable HTML dictionaries on the balance of payments in English, in French, and in German.
 To read a dictionary, click on its name.
 This will display its source code.
 Then click on the button showing a down arrow named "Download raw file" on the right of the screen.
 The downloaded HTML file can be viewed on your local browser.

 **3. Folder Knowledge graph**
-Contains the created ontoterminological resource as an RDF knowledge graph.
+Contains the created ontoterminological resource as an **RDF knowledge graph**.
 To edit the knowledge graph, click on its name.
 This will display its source code.
 Then click on the button showing a down arrow named "Download raw file" on the right of the screen.
 The downloaded RDF file can be edited with Protégé.
+Moreover, this folder contains a csv file presenting all **BOP-specific relationships** that hold in the ontology, including their respective domain and range.
+The data can be downloaded or viewed within the folder.
+In the latter case, one has to scroll horizontally in order to view all collums.

 **4. Folder TBX**
 Contains the export of the ontoterminological resource in TBX format for use in CAT tools.